badstyle319/Project-Euler/README.md

 # Project-Euler

-This is my C programming for solving Project Euler problems.
+This is my C programming space for solving Project Euler problems.